Contact

 • Knight

-The order includes the Cross of the Sword (like Knight, but no white enamel on the arms of the cross) instituted in 1850 along with the Medal of the Sword in gold and silver.
+The order includes the Cross of the Sword in silver, and the Medal of the Sword in gold and silver, instituted in 1850.

-As a special award, which can only be conferred when Sweden is at war, King Gustav III instituted a rank of distinction which was later divided into two classes:
+As a special honour, which can only be conferred when Sweden is at war, King Gustav III instituted a rank of distinction in 1788, which was subsequently divided into two classes:

 • Knight Grand Cross, First Class